MyceliumSDK/mycelium-sdk/packages/cli/README.md

 ### Prerequisites

-- Node.js or Bun installed
+- Node.js installed
+- pnpm installed
 - All configured envs on `.env` file (API key is in beta right now)

 ### Setup